mike201245/curriculum/web_development_101/the_front_end/project_html_css.md

 - scroll down until you find the __GitHub Pages__ section
 - change the __Source__ from _none_ to _master branch_ and click Save.
 - it may take a few minutes (the GitHub website says up to 10) but your project should be accessible over the web from `your-gh-username.github.io/your-github-repo-name` (obviously substituting your own details in the link)

+#### Option 2: rawgit

+[Rawgit.com](https://rawgit.com) is another option for viewing GitHub projects online.
+It is simpler and quicker, but less permanent, likely less reliable than gh-pages, and you don't get the benefit of a nice personalized URL.
+That said, for just quickly sending someone a preview of something you aren't ready to officially publish, it works great.

+- go to the website: [Rawgit.com](https://rawgit.com)
+- paste in the url to the main html file from your GitHub repo (probably `index.html`)
+- copy and use one of the supplied links to share your project.

 ### Student Solutions
 Submit a pull request with a link to your solution in this [file](https://github.com/TheOdinProject/curriculum/blob/master/web_development_101/the_front_end/project_html_css.md) when your project is complete.
 See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for how.